 The Department of History ordinarily admits only students seeking the Ph.D. as their terminal degree.
 Language preparation is highly desirable.
 Prospective medievalists, especially, must have already studied some Latin, and modern Europeanist applicants must have some knowledge of either French or German.

 The writing sample should demonstrate your skills in writing, analysis, and, if possible, historical research.
 In general, writing samples should be no longer than 20 pages.
 If you are sending part of a longer work (for example, a Master's thesis), please include an abstract describing the whole piece and its argument.

-All graduate students admitted to the Ph.D. program are guaranteed funding for full tuition and a stipend for five years.
+All graduate students admitted to the Ph.D. program are guaranteed a full tuition scholarship and a stipend for five years.
 Funding is also available to support travel to present research papers at conferences and for summer research fellowships.

 The University also makes a number of fellowships available, some that are open to all graduate students and some that are open only to students studying in particular programs and subjects.
 The Graduate School Office of Grants and Fellowships provides a searchable database of fellowships available for Notre Dame graduate students.
 Students should discuss University fellowship opportunities with the Director of Graduate Studies.

 The Department of History also encourages graduate students to seek outside fellowships for financial support.
 Such awards not only provide financial assistance, but act as formal recognition of the student's accomplishments and promise as researchers and scholars.

 For more information, visit the Graduate School.